cbriandi/miRNACNet-lite/README.md

 </div>
 <div>

-This is only the frontend to my project because I no longer have access to the database we initially used.
+This is only the frontend to my group's senior design project because I no longer have access to the database we initially used.

 </div>